 Antena / Isabelle Antena \ Biography

-Electro-samba pioneer turned jazz-pop polymath, Isabelle Antena has quietly sold more than a million albums since 1982.
-From Camino Del Sol to Bossa Super Nova, her cool latin, bossa, jazz and funk vibes have delighted fans around the globe, and remain a staple of hip DJ record boxes from Ibiza to Goa to New York City.
+From Camino del Sol to Bossa Super Nova, electro-samba pioneer turned jazz-pop polymath Isabelle Antena continues to delight fans around the world with an accomplished blend of cool latin, bossa, jazz and funk vibes, while at the same time remaining a staple of hip DJ record boxes from Ibiza to Goa to New York City.

-After a spell busking in Metro stations, the group recorded their first demo early in 1982, then posted out copies to three favoured labels: Ralph, Ze and Les Disques du Crépuscule.
-At the time the domestic market in France was moribund, and so Antena were delighted to receive an enthusiastic response from Crépuscule, a boutique label based in Brussels with an impressive, eclectic roster that included Tuxedomoon, Paul Haig, Wim Mertens and the Factory Benelux imprint.
+After a spell busking in Metro stations the group recorded their first demo early in 1982, afterwards posting out copies to three favoured labels: Ralph, Ze and Les Disques du Crépuscule.
+At the time the domestic market in France was moribund, so Antena were delighted to receive an enthusiastic response from Crépuscule, a boutique label based in Brussels whose impressive, eclectic roster included Tuxedomoon, Paul Haig, Wim Mertens and the Factory Benelux imprint.

-In March 1982 Isabelle, Pascale and Sylvain traveled to London to record their first single, produced by former Ultravox frontman John Foxx at his studio, The Garden.
+In March Isabelle, Pascale and Sylvain traveled to London to cut their first single, produced by former Ultravox frontman John Foxx at his own studio, The Garden.
 Two years earlier, Foxx had set a new standard for minimal electronic music with his solo debut Metamatic, of which Antena were declared fans; now his sparse production style gave a unique edge to their wry version of The Boy From Ipanema, the Brazilian classic recorded by Stan Getz and Astrud Gilberto in 1964.
-However, it was the two self written, self-produced tracks on the flipside, To Climb the Cliff and Unable, which left a greater impression - rougher sounding, but true electro-samba.
+However, the two original songs on the flipside, To Climb the Cliff and Unable, would leave a greater impression - self-produced and sounding a little rougher, but true electro-samba.

-Despite superficial similarities to then-current 'new jazz' acts such as Weekend, Allez Allez and the Marine Girls, Camino Del Sol attracted surprisingly little attention on release in September 1982.
+Despite superficial similarities to vogue-ish 'new jazz' acts such as Weekend, Allez Allez and the Marine Girls, Camino del Sol attracted surprisingly little attention on release in September 1982.
 Instead, the band toured Belgium as part of an eclectic Crépuscule package tour with Cabaret Voltaire, 23 Skidoo and Pale Fountains in October, then crossed the Atlantic to play Danceteria in New York on New Year's Eve.
-Yet despite having discovered a sound all of their own, light years ahead of its time, Antena's exotic combination of indie, electro, pop and samba proved a hard sell in the indie sector.
+Nevertheless, having discovered a sound all of their own, light years ahead of its time, Antena's exotic combination of indie, electro, pop and samba proved a hard sell in the indie sector.
 It was time to get serious, and seriously commercial.

-In 1983 Crépuscule signed a licensing deal with Island Records, which saw select releases by Paul Haig, Winston Tong, James 'Cuts' Lebon and Antena given larger recording and promotional budgets.
+In 1983 Crépuscule signed a licensing deal with Island Records, which resulted in select releases by Paul Haig, Winston Tong, James 'Cuts' Lebon and Antena being given larger recording and promotional budgets.
 The next Antena single, Be Pop, appeared in September 1983 and might have been a sizeable hit, combining Chic-styled rhythms with a contagious chorus.
-Their new producer was Martin Hayles, who had charted Orange Juice, and now matched Antena with a team of crack session musicians whose credits included Wham.
-Unfortunately, after the Island single stalled commercially the original Antena trio fragmented, with Pascale leaving to concentrate on fashion design, and Isabelle and Sylvain deciding to carry on as a duo.
+Their new producer was Martin Hayles, who had charted Orange Juice, and now matched Antena with a team of crack session musicians whose credits included Wham!.
+Unfortunately after the Island single stalled commercially the original Antena trio fragmented, with Pascale leaving to concentrate on fashion design, and Isabelle and Sylvain deciding to carry on as a duo.

-It would be another ten years before St Etienne, Air and Stereolab made French pop hip in Britain again, and in the meantime the years 1984 and 1985 proved a difficult time for Isabelle and Sylvain.
+It would be another ten years before groups like St Etienne, Air and Stereolab made French pop hip in Britain again.
+In the meantime the years 1984 and 1985 proved a testing time for Isabelle and Sylvain.
 "I signed to Phonogram in England and had to go and live in London.
 It was a rather negative experience.
 They released two singles, and by that time I was already working with great session musicians like Trevor Murrell, Camelle Hinds and Danny Cummings.
 But it was not a commercial success.
 With small companies you can do as you please musically, but there is no money.
 On a major label, you get tied down by commercial demands.
 And Frenchies in England - pfft, they don't give a damn."

 Sessions for an album were shelved, and by 1985 Antena found themselves back Brussels without a deal.
-Happily relations with Crépuscule were restored, with the result that a new single, Seaside Weekend, appeared at the beginning of 1986, the last record to be released under the collective name Antena.
+Happily relations with Crépuscule were restored, with Seaside Weekend released as a single at the beginning of 1986, the last record to be released under the collective name Antena.
 By now Sylvain Fasy had decided to take a back seat in the group, still contributing some material, but focusing mainly on photography.
-Thus the album En Cavale ('on the run') was credited to Isabelle Antena alone, and issued through Crépuscule in April.
+Thus the album En Cavale ('on the run') would be credited to Isabelle Antena alone, and issued through Crépuscule in April.

-Again produced by Martin Hayles, En Cavale completed Antena's transition from minimalist electro ingenues to smooth pop sophisticates.
-The album's cosmopolitan dance stylings covered disco (Be Pop, Don't Think About It), latin-jazz (Play Back) and chilled-out ballads (Seaside Weekend), and delivered on their earlier promise to fuse Astrud Gilberto and Chic.
-The album also included a smart cover of Easy Street, the Rogers/Edwards song originally recorded by Sister Sledge in 1980.
+Once again produced by Martin Hayles, En Cavale completed Antena's transition from minimalist electro ingenues to smooth pop sophisticates.
+The cosmopolitan dance stylings embraced disco (Be Pop, Don't Think About It), latin-jazz (Play Back) and chilled-out ballads (Seaside Weekend), and delivered on their earlier promise to fuse Astrud Gilberto and Chic.
+The album also included a smart cover of Easy Street, the Nile Rogers/Bernard Edwards song originally recorded by Sister Sledge in 1980.
 Oddly, Despite the disappointment of their British adventure, TWI 610 remained an English language album, although the titles of the wasted singles - Sois Pop and La Vie est Trop Courte - was now defiantly French.

 Hoping For Love took Isabelle to Japan for the first time, where in 1987 she was voted best international female singer at the prestigious Tokyo Music Festival, finishing ahead of Whitney Houston, Sade, Basia and Tracey Thorn.
 A subsequent performance of Time to Work at the Tokyo Dome between spots by Earth Wind and Fire and Kool and the Gang marked a career highlight.
 Where Britain had resisted Antena's charms, Japan swooned.